FC Khimik Chernihiv

 FC Khimik Chernihiv (ФК «Хімік» Чернігів) was a Ukrainian football "Khimik" Chernihiv.
 A Ukrainian and Soviet amateur club, the club played in the Championship and Cup of Chernihiv region and the Championship of the USSR among CPK.
 The club played at a stadium of the same name.

 History

 Khimik was established sometime in 1950s in Chernihiv as a factory team of chemical factory "Khimvolokno" during the Soviet period (Ukrainian SSR) and it remains the team with a record number of the most Chernihiv Oblast Football Championship titles.

 The team got third in Ukrainian Amateur Football Championship in 1970 in 1975.
-In 1976, the team won the Ukrainian Amateur Football Championship and produced players like Yuriy Hruznov, Andriy Protsko, Ihor Bobovych and Yukhym Shkolnykov.
+In 1976, the team won the Ukrainian Amateur Football Championship and produced players like Yuriy Hruznov, Andriy Protsko, Ihor Bobovych, Yukhym Shkolnykov and Viktor Danilevsky.

 In 1977 was taken its roots in order to revived Desna Chernihiv the main team in Chernihiv.
 Anyway, the team won the Chernihiv Oblast Football Championship in 1985, 1986,1987, 1991 and 1993, The team won also the Chernihiv Oblast Football Cup in 1985 and 1988.